softmuneeb/MERN-AWS-projects/ReadMe.md

 // TODO: if users go to 1000, or Millions then any problem in loop?...
 // TODO: add in DB that TON left from system
 // TODO:
+// user.earnings7SponsorPool
+// we can write unit tests for testing recycle and deposit, JS code to test...
-(node:20476) [node-telegram-bot-api] DeprecationWarning: In the future, content-type of files you send will default to "application/octet-stream".
+// TODO: note down the user.depositedFunds, date time of this event, to show him later REMOVED_FROM_POOL (node:20476) [node-telegram-bot-api] DeprecationWarning: In the future, content-type of files you send will default to "application/octet-stream".
 See https://github.com/yagop/node-telegram-bot-api/blob/master/doc/usage.md#sending-files for more information on how sending files has been improved and on how to disable this deprecation message altogether.
 (Use `node --trace-deprecation ...` to show where the warning was created)